 Nevertheless, while all things green are currently the dominant narrative, including every shade of the colour for interiors, by the end of 2020, I’d wager a return to monochrome, but not in the stark Scandi modernist style of ten years ago.
 This new iteration will be warm, tactile and full of nuance such as the Monochrome collection by The Paint and Paper Library.
 Created in collaboration with The Royal Society of British Architects, it’s presented as a set of six pairs of black and whites, each with the subtlest of coordinated undertones from ochre to grey, blue and green.

 Or consider the 15 ultra matte shades that make up the palette of Gris, a new paint brand from former make-up artist Liz Michael.
 Here an exquisitely curated solvent-free set of cloudy whites, smoky greys and Japanese-inspired indigo blues suggest a serene, as well as green, future.
 In particular, I predict that dark inky midnight blues and blue-undertoned dark browns will come to dominate, as they imply the solidity of black without its absoluteness, powerful yet dignified colours that project elegance and sophistication.
 A beacon perhaps for a more considered, and grounded, way forward?

 In perhaps a counter intuitive twist to all this streamlining and sustainability, furniture is getting decidedly chubbier.
 But then curvy, rounded and plump designs are the literal expression of comfort; when we seek solace, it is not to a stiff-backed chair that we intuitively turn.
-In times of strife we need to be able to sink deeply into our sofas and feel them cosset and surround us.
+In times of strife we need to be able to sink deeply into our sofas and feel them cosset and console us.
 Add to this the exponential rise of home cinema alongside home-working and the trend for deep, wide sofas as the modern home’s definitive work/play hub is nigh.
 So much so that even some of the resolutely trim’n’taut high-end Italian brands have taken a punt on the fat side.